Mini-Minimax Uncertainty Quantification for Emulators: Introduction

 \section{Introduction}

-Emulators, also known as surrogate functions and metamodels, are important tools for approximating functions that have been observed only partially.
-Common emulation methods include Kriging, Multivariate Adaptive Regression Splines (MARS), Projection Pursuit Regression, Polynomial Chaos Expansions, as well as various Bayesian modeling techniques~\cite{Sacks1989,Ben-Ari2007,Ghanem2008}.
-This paper studies the accuracy of emulators.
+This paper studies the accuracy of emulators, also known as surrogate functions and metamodels.
+Emulators are important tools for approximating functions that have been observed only partially.
+Kriging, Multivariate Adaptive Regression Splines (MARS), Projection Pursuit Regression, Polynomial Chaos Expansions (PC), Gaussian Process models (GP), and other Bayesian modeling techniques are common methods for constructing emulators~\cite{Sacks1989,Ben-Ari2007,Ghanem2008}.
+We find error bounds for emulators in general---including the ``best possible'' method---rather than focusing on any particular emulation method.\footnote{Software that computes the bounds described in this paper is freely available at \url{https://github.com/jeff-regier/MiniMiniMaxUQ}\,.}

-A common use for emulators is to approximate computer models.
-A computer model can be considered a deterministic function $f$ from a vector of inputs in the domain of $f$ to an output.\footnote{ The function $f$ might not be entirely deterministic, for instance, it could involve Monte Carlo simulations; moreover, in distributed parallel computations, numerical results can depend on the order in which subproblems happen to complete.
-These cases can be thought of as observing $f + \epsilon$, where $\epsilon$ is stochastic noise.
-We do not address the complication of noise here; however, uncertainty in the observations of $f$ only makes the problem of approximating $f$ to a given level of accuracy more difficult.
-Because we focus on lower bounds on the difficulty of approximating $f$ accurately, our results generally remain lower bounds when the observations of $f$ are not only incomplete, but also imperfect.
-It is only necessary to add the step of finding a lower confidence bound on the regularity of $f$ from the observations, rather than finding the lower bound directly. } Only a finite number of simulations can be conducted, though typically an intractable number of inputs are possible---for instance if any input parameter is a floating point number.
-By fitting an emulator to observations of $f$, it becomes possible to cheaply approximate the computer model.
-While many computer models are effectively black boxes, emulators typically have closed forms, amenable to analytic study.
+Emulators are frequently used to approximate expensive computer models, which are often deterministic functions.\footnote{ They might not be entirely deterministic; for instance, they could involve Monte Carlo simulations.
+Moreover, in distributed parallel computations, numerical results can depend on the order in which subproblems happen to complete.
+These cases can be thought of as observing the function with noise.
+We do not address noise here; however, uncertainty in the observations makes accurate approximation more difficult.
+Because we focus on lower bounds on the difficulty of approximating the function accurately, our results generally remain lower bounds when the observations are not only incomplete, but also noisy.
+To extend our methods to include noise would involve finding a lower confidence bound on the regularity of the function. } Resources limit the number of times the computer model can be run, though typically an intractable number of inputs is possible---for instance if any input parameter is a floating point number.
+By fitting an emulator to the output of a tractable number of runs for different inputs, one can approximate the computer model inexpensively; the issue is the accuracy of that approximation.